 “Forwards win matches, backs decide by how much” is the old adage, but has this become more or less true over the years?
 To test this theory, we looked at how role of the forward has evolved by viewing their stats as a proportion of the overall team totals.

 Looking at forwards from an offensive perspective, there haven’t been many drastic changes between World Cup editions.
-One of the gradual changes has been the proportion of carries made, increasing almost every year until a slight drop in 2019.
+One of the gradual changes has been the proportion of carries made, increasing almost every year until a slight drop in 2019 and 2023.
 This suggests that in earlier editions of the Rugby World Cup the forwards were more likely to try and get the ball to the pacier backs – a theory that is backed up by the fact that forwards averaged a greater proportion of their team’s passes in earlier tournaments.

 It is interesting to note though that while forwards have made a greater share of the carries in recent years, their metres and clean breaks have fallen.
 This suggests that members of the forward pack are carrying into contact more often, making it harder to gain metres and make breaks but could also explain the rise in defenders beaten – with forwards often able to shake off one or two would-be tacklers before going to ground.